Learn to dive in Phuket in southwest Thailand, a popular and affordable holiday destination with excellent diving opportunities for all.

 Days3-6: Learn to dive in Thailand

-Begin your learn to dive course with Sea Bees.
+Begin your learn to dive course today.
 The course takes four days and involves classroom, pool and ocean diving modules.
 Includes tuition and equipment rental.
 Certification fees paid locally.

 Days7-8: Discover Phuket